Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 Because of the divergence of the vdW force for small distances, the estimated vdW contribution can be grossly in error for small distances as will be discussed further below.
 Figure \ref{fig08_FvdW_COpenetration} illustrates where a relatively small total tip-sample force $F_{ts}$ is composed of a strong attractive background force $F_{background}=F_{vdW}$ and a repulsive force of the front atom $F_{front\, atom}=F_{CO}$.

 Resolving graphene atomically by STM is straightforward \cite{Geim2007} although the large forces between metallic STM tips and graphene can pull the graphene significantly out of equilibrium, as demonstrated in graphene drumheads \cite{Klimov2012}.
 Atomically resolved imaging by AFM with metallic tips is more challenging because the atomic spacing of 142\,pm in graphene is only about half of the diameter of a metal tip atom.
 Simultaneously recorded STM and AFM images of graphite with tungsten tips have shown large lateral offsets between the current and force channels \cite{Hembacher2003}.
 This lateral shift has been attributed to the large diameter of metal front atoms and their varying contributions to current and force of different atomic orbitals.
-For CO terminated tips, where the diameter of the O front atom is only 40\% of the diameter of a metal atom, the registry between STM and AFM images is close to perfect as evident from Figures \ref{fig07_Cu3_CO_tip} (d) and \ref{fig09_CHset_CO_I_df_hh}.
+For CO terminated tips, where the diameter of the O front atom is only 40\% of the diameter of a metal atom, the registry between STM and AFM images is close to perfect as evident from Figures \ref{fig07_Cu3_CO_tip} (d) and \ref{fig08_CHset_CO_I_df_hh}.

-Carbon monoxide terminated tips mounted on qPlus force sensors \cite{Giessibl2019RSI} are now a standard in AFM after they have successfully been employed to image a pentacene molecule \cite{Gross2009}, other organic molecules \cite{Gross2010,Gross2012}, graphene \cite{Boneschanscher2012} and even molecules that extend into the third dimension normal to the surface \cite{Pavlicek2012}.
-Here, we find that while CO terminated probes truthfully image graphene, two effects occur that strongly affect the imaging process on the picometer scale.
+Carbon monoxide terminated tips mounted on qPlus force sensors \cite{Giessibl2019RSI} are now a standard in AFM \cite{note_COtips} after they have successfully been employed to image a pentacene molecule \cite{Gross2009}, other organic molecules \cite{Gross2010,Gross2012}, graphene \cite{Boneschanscher2012} and even molecules that extend into the third dimension normal to the surface \cite{Pavlicek2012}.
+Here, we find that while CO terminated probes truthfully image graphene, CO bending strongly affects the imaging process on the picometer scale.

-First, the lateral bending of CO on the tip can lead to a complete contrast inversion in the AFM image, although the contrast formation is due to Pauli repulsion for all distance ranges covered.
-Contrast inversion for a different reason, where attractive interaction for a nearby tip changes into repulsive interaction when reducing the distance further, was observed by Boneschanscher et al. for graphene on iridium (111) \cite{Boneschanscher2012} is discussed in greater detail further below.